Skip to main content

 jobs

-were created or maintained through SFPAs each year between 2015 and 2022 (6 500 direct, 15 000 indirect).
+are created or maintained through SFPAs each year (6 000 direct, 9 000 indirect).

 (*) Key achievements in the table state which period they relate to.
 Many come from the implementation of the predecessor programmes under the 2014-2020 multiannual financial framework.
 This is expected and is due to the multiannual life cycle of EU programmes and the projects they finance, where results often follow only after completion of the programmes.